Microsoft SQL Operations Studio is a free database development and management tool for working with SQL Server...

 SQL Operations Studio's user interface

-The user interface includes five management panes that users access from the left menu bar.
+The user interface in SQL Operations Studio includes five management panes that users open from the left menu bar.

 - Servers: A hierarchical tree for accessing server and database objects, similar to Object Explorer in SSMS.

 - Task History: A history of recent activity, such as database backups or restores.